 I have taught on the MA in Arts Administration and Cultural Policy at Goldsmiths, as part of the Institute for Creative & Cultural Entrepreneurship (ICCE) for the last twenty years.

-I am currently Visiting Fellow at the Department of Film, Theatre & Television at the University of Reading.
+I was recently Visiting Fellow at the Department of Film, Theatre & Television at the University of Reading.
 (2017-2020)

 In July 2013 I took over as Convenor of the MA in Writing for Performance and Dramaturgy at Goldsmiths and enjoyed my 18 months running it very much.
-I am currently teaching on the Undergraduate Dramaturgy module.
+I have also taught on the Undergraduate Dramaturgy module.

 I recently started co-supervising my second PhD student, also at ICCE